serkanalgl/hydro-raindrop-java/README.md

 - `VerifySignature`
     - `response.isVerified()`: Successful verifications will return `true`
-    - `response.getVerificationId()`: A UUID for this verification attempt.
+    - `response.getVerificationId()`: Returns a UUID for this verification attempt.
     - `response.getTimestamp()`: The time of this verification attempt.